-The “retail apocalypse” of the last several years has continued into 2019, with Payless, FullBeauty Brands, Charlotte Russe, Gymboree, and others shutting down operations.
-The problems that store owners around the US are facing — low foot traffic, debt, inefficient operations — are becoming existential threats for more and more retailers.
+The “retail apocalypse” of the last several years has continued through 2020, with JCPenney, GNC, Century 21, and others shutting down operations.
+The problems that store owners around the US are facing — decreased foot traffic, higher debt, inefficient operations — are becoming existential threats for more and more retailers.

-Nevertheless, around 90% of retail sales still happen offline, according to the US Census Bureau, making brick-and-mortar a key priority for many retailers.
+Nevertheless, almost 90% of retail sales still happen offline, according to Statista, making brick-and-mortar a key priority for many retailers.

-Sephora was one of the first retailers to start using a chatbot as part of its e-commerce strategy.
+Sephora was one of the first retailers to use a chatbot as part of its e-commerce strategy.
 Sephora Assistant, which launched in November 2016, was built to get more customers into stores by making it easier for them to book a makeover.
-Through the conversational interface, customers can set up an appointment with their local Sephora store in just three steps (five steps less than booking through Sephora’s app took).
+Through the conversational interface, customers can set up an appointment with their local Sephora store in just 3 steps — five fewer steps than booking through Sephora’s app.

-After launching Sephora Assistant, the company says that its conversion rate on in-store bookings through the chatbot reached 11% — higher than the other mediums used for booking appointments.
-Additionally, Sephora saw in-store spend increase, with customers who booked appointments through Sephora Assistant spending over $50 in-store on average.
+Within a year of launching, the company’s conversion rate on in-store bookings through the chatbot increased by 11%.
+Additionally, Sephora saw in-store spend increase, with customers who booked appointments through Sephora Assistant spending over $50 in store on average.